lunarmodules/Penlight/doc/manual/08-additional.md

     > = c('ref=long name, no line',res)
     false

-`sip.compile` creates a pattern matcher function, which is given a string and a table.
-If it matches the string, then `true` is returned and the table is populated according to the _named fields_ in the pattern.
+`sip.compile` creates a pattern matcher function, which takes a string and a table as arguments.
+If the string matches the pattern, then `true` is returned and the table is populated according to the captures within the pattern.

 Here is another version of the date parser: